 - International Collaboration Toward Behavior Resource Development

-To learn more: Read additional IEA HTR project details; CEE members can view additional details, including opportunities for input, through the new IEA HTR page on the CEE Forum
+To learn more: Read additional IEA HTR project details; CEE members can view additional details, including opportunities for input, through the new HTR page on the CEE Forum

 - Behavior Program Information Sharing

 Each year, CEE compiles details on the behavior techniques applied in members’ programs and how these approaches are evaluated.

 To learn more: CEE Behavior Public Program Summary, excerpted from the complete version

 - Behavior Change Insights from the Social Sciences

 CEE has compiled research from various social science disciplines on the approaches that are more (and less) effective at encouraging behavior change.
 Behavior insights from this research are provided to members in brief snapshots with examples from energy efficiency.